ChadSWilliamson/Final_Project/README.md

 # Critical Vulnerabilities: Target 1
 ------------------------------------------------------------------------------------------------------------------------------------

-# Assessment uncovered these critical vulnerabilities in Tagrget 1
+# The following vulnerabilities were identified on each target:

 |    Vulnerability     |     Description         |        Impact                  |